mariovalney/api-improver-for-woocommerce/README.md

 ### /products ###

-Will search for a category by "name" and "slug" (in this order) if "id" is not provided.
+Will search for a category/tag by "name" and "slug" (in this order) if "id" is not provided.

+In both cases, **we will not** create a new product category or tag.
+You can use the "aifw_api_v1_products_search_for_terms" filter to create it and return the "term_id".

 ### How to Use ###